Levin: 'Democrat Party cabal trying to reverse the 2016 election', asks about Pelosi's wealth

 "I'd like to know about all their connections [and] how they got so rich," he said.

-Regarding the Democrats' continued investigations into other aspects of the administration, such as security clearances and the president's tax returns, Levin said lawmakers' motivations are quite simple.
+Regarding the Democrats' continued investigations into other aspects of the administration, Levin said lawmakers' motivations are quite simple.

 WATTERS: DEMS, MEDIA IN 'FULL MELTDOWN MODE' OVER BARR BEING HELD IN CONTEMPT OF CONGRESS